xsanket/bloodbankwebapp/README.md

 # Blood Bank Web App

 This project is a comprehensive backend application for a Blood Bank web platform, built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It aims to provide a seamless experience for managing blood donations, donors, hospitals, and organizations.
+It aims to provide a seamless experience for managing blood donations for donors, hospitals, and organizations.
 -**Note**: Project focuses on backend so ignore the color combination and UI

 ## Live Link